mainsail-crew/MainsailOS/src/modules/net/filesystem/boot/WiFi-README.txt

 will use none-compatible characters and your network configuration won't work!

 1.)
-Open your choosen Texteditor and create a new file called
+Open your choosen text editor and create a new file called

     wpa_supplicant.conf

 2.)
-Create a some basic configuration.
+Create a basic configuration file.
 This has to be in place!

     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     country=<Insert 2 letter ISO 3166-1 country code here>